Sharp Sensitivity Analysis for Inverse Propensity Weighting via Quantile Balancing: Partial identification results

 \begin{theorem} \textup{\textbf{(Optimal bounds for $\psi_{\textup{ATE}}$)}}\\ For any $\Lambda \geq 1$, the set of values of $\psi_{\textup{ATE}}$ compatible with the observed data distribution and Assumption \ref{assumption:msm} is a closed interval $[\psi_{\textup{ATE}}^-, \psi_{\textup{ATE}}^+]$ where $\psi_{\textup{ATE}}^- = \psi_{\textup{T}}^- - \psi_{\textup{C}}^+$ and $\psi_{\textup{ATE}}^+ = \psi_{\textup{T}}^+ - \psi_{\textup{C}}^-$. \end{theorem}

-These partial identification results apply to any observed-data distribution $\PSample$ satisfying overlap and $\E_{\PSample}[|Y|] < \infty$, but in certain special cases, the optimal bounds can be computed more explicitly.
-Specifically, consider the Gaussian outcome model (\ref{eq:additive_noise}):

-The following proposition derives the ATE identified set in this model, which offers some intuition about the main factors that make a causal estimate more or less robust to unobserved confounding.
+In certain special cases, the partially identified set for $\psi_{\textup{ATE}}$ can be computed more explicitly.
+These explicit bounds are useful for gaining intuition about the main factors that make a causal estimate more or less robust to unobserved confounding.
+Corollary \ref{corollary:additive_noise_identified_set}, which is a corollary of our later work, gives such bounds in the Gaussian outcome model (\ref{eq:additive_noise}).